Easy Pasta Puttanesca Recipe

 If you find you want a thicker sauce, add some tomato paste.
 I have recently begun to buy my paste in tubes, like toothpaste.
 I find it is more convenient for small amounts than having to open a can.
 This saves me from wondering what to do with the rest of the can of tomato paste if I only want a spoonful for a recipe.

 Finally, pasta puttanesca is meant to be served with spaghetti-like macaroni.
 So you can try your hand at homemade spaghetti noodles, if you’re so inclined.
+Here are tips on the right way to cook spaghetti as well as the right way to cook pasta overall.

 However, I’ve found that linguini — with its flatter, slightly thicker noodles — does a better job of holding onto the ingredients with each bite.